InterviewsGuide

 Annual bonus target

-The % target matters as much as the base.
+The % target matters as much as base.

 Start date

-A later start = more time at current employer + more vesting.
+Later start = more vesting at current job.

 Title